 Since ceramic watches are made in all styles, from sporty to dressy and everything in between, you can wear your watches for any occasion.

 They usually boast gaskets boosting their resistance to water as well as include added features like stop watch functions and alarms.

 Dressier watches bands tend to consist of leather, metal, or metal links, and the numbers are most often analogy style.

-As well, their ability to hold color and naturally resist scratches make them a perfect arm piece for dressy occasions.
+As well, their ability to hold colour and naturally resist scratches make them a perfect arm piece for dressy occasions.

 Truly, your choice in ceramic watch comes down to your own style and lifestyle preferences.
 Better yet, buy a different ceramic watch for every occasion!

 Now comes the tough part.
 What style of watch will you choose, and how much ceramic material will be involved.

-Caravelle New York Rose Gold Boyfriend Women’s Quartz Watch
+1) Caravelle New York Rose Gold Boyfriend | Women

 What is there not to love about this watch?!